stntg/ThreePaneWindows/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to a code of conduct.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the project maintainers.

 ## Getting Started

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.9 to 3.13
 - Git
 - A GitHub account